 The dropout rate for Marathon des Sables is usually around 10%.
 2021 was a massive anomaly, with around 50% of participants dropping out and unable to finish MDS.

-Wildlife in The Sahara: What Creepy Crawlies Will Haunt My Soul at MDS?
+Wildlife in The Sahara: What Creepy Crawlies Live in The MDS?

 Now I am not arachnophobic myself, but let’s be real; Google it and tell me if you’d be perfectly fine with that climbing over your head.

-Three of us did a catch and release job, however, a local guy freaked out when he saw it and killed it with a desert stone.
-I’m guessing there is much more wildlife in the Sahara than these 3 scary species, but I’m more than happy to remain in ignorance.
+Three of us did a catch-and-release job, however, a local guy freaked out when he saw it and killed it with a desert stone.
+I’m guessing there is much more wildlife in the Sahara than these 3 scary species, but I’m more than happy to remain in blissful ignorance.